Fibrations of $\infty$-categories: Introduction

 \item This flagged $\infty$-category carries a natural symmetric monoidal structure.
 On objects, this symmetric monoidal structure is given by products of $\infty$-categories:

 \end{enumerate} \end{theorem}

 The next result articulates how the classification of exponentiable fibrations of Main Theorem 1 extends the classification of other notions of fibrations.
+Its proof is the content of~\S\ref{sec.handed}.
+(Compare~\S2.1 of~\cite{HTT} for established definitions of left and right fibrations as well as Kan fibrations (in this context); see~\S2.4 of~\cite{HTT} for established definitions of coCartesian and Cartesian fibrations.)

-Its proof is the content of~\S\ref{sec.handed}. \begin{theorem}[Main Theorem 2] The representability of exponentiable fibrations stated as Theorem~\ref{main.thm}(2) extends the representability of Kan fibrations, left fibrations, coCartesian fibrations, Cartesian fibrations, and right fibrations, in the following senses.
+\begin{theorem}[Main Theorem 2] The representability of exponentiable fibrations stated in Theorem~\ref{main.thm}(2) extends the representability of Kan fibrations, left fibrations, coCartesian fibrations, Cartesian fibrations, and right fibrations, in the following senses.

 \begin{enumerate}

 \item There are monomorphisms among flagged $\infty$-categories

 With respect to finite products of $\infty$-categories, each of these monomorphisms lifts as symmetric monoidal monomorphisms between flagged $\infty$-categories.